-Restart dynamic In a cluster implementing the OSPF dynamic routing protocol, the active firewall routing when the would have the role of OSPF DR (Designated Router).
-This option makes it possible to firewall becomes ensure that during a switch the active firewall does not fail to detect that it has active (high inherited the role of OSPF Designated Router.
-It is enabled by default. availability) This field can only be accessed in the IPv4 dynamic routing tab .
+Restart dynamic routing when the firewall becomes active (high availability) In a cluster implementing the OSPF dynamic routing protocol, the active firewall would have the role of OSPF DR (Designated Router).
+This option makes it possible to ensure that during a switch the active firewall does not fail to detect that it has inherited the role of OSPF Designated Router.
+It is enabled by default.
+This field can only be accessed in the IPv4 dynamic routing tab .
 Add IPv4/IPv6 networks distributed via dynamic routing to the table of protected networks In the table listing the intrusion prevention system's protected networks, this option allows automatically injecting networks spread by the dynamic routing engine (IPv4 / IPv6).
 This field can only be accessed in the IPv4 and IPv6 dynamic routing tabs.